High School Curriculum

 Prerequisite: Completion of English I

-English II is a required course in which students will continue to develop the writing process and will read various literary works including short stories, plays, and a novel.
-Students will spend first semester primarily fine-tuning grammar, mechanics, and style in writing as well as becoming more familiar with the different modes of writing and the writing process.
-The goal of English II is for students to become more proficient as both writers and readers.
-Therefore, second semester will be devoted primarily to reading and analyzing literature from which students will be expected to respond to what they have read through oral discussions, written work, and various projects.
+English Il is a required course in which students will continue to develop the writing process and will read various literary works including short stories, plays, and a novel.
+Students will spend time primarily fine-tuning grammar, mechanics, and style in writing as well as becoming more familiar with the different modes of writing and the writing process.
+The goal of English Il is for students to become more proficient as both writers and readers.
+Therefore, time will be devoted to reading and analyzing literature.
+Students will be expected to respond to what they have read through oral discussions, written work, and various projects.
 Students will also be required to write descriptive, expository, and argumentative essays throughout the year.

 ENGLISH III – HONORS (writing intensive course) State ID #01003A000 (Weighted)